rsperl/pi-hole-setup/README.md

 1. Make sure the updateGravity job is disabled in `/etc/cron.d/pihole`.
 1. Setup [pihole-updatelists](https://github.com/jacklul/pihole-updatelists).
 Update /etc/pihole-updatelist.conf per [recommended lists](https://github.com/jacklul/pihole-updatelists#recommended-lists).
 1. Run `pihole-updatelists` to update the lists.
+1. Ensure router is using pihole for DNS
+    1. Reserve an IP for the pi
+        1. In Google Home, go to Settings => Nest Wifi => Advanced Networking => DHCP Reservations
+        1. Click the "+" and give the pi a reserved IP
+    1. Set your DNS to be the PI
+        1. In Google Home, go to Settings => Nest Wifi => Advanced Networking => DNS
+        1. Click "Custom" and add the IP of the pi.
+No other nameservers should be listed